GabLeRoux/PirateMap/README.md

 - `pyhull` for delaunay triangulation
 - `Shapely` for all kinds of 2D geometry operations

+### Requirements

+This project currently uses Python 2.
+You may use a [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/)

 ### How to Run

 The script will generate several random maps and save them as PNG files.

     git clone https://github.com/fogleman/PirateMap.git
     cd PirateMap
+    # make sure you run python2 then
     pip install -r requirements.txt
     python main.py